PlagueHO/Workshop-ARM-Templates/README.md

 1. Enter the name of the Resource Group to confirm you want to delete it and Click Delete.

+> Repeat the above instructions for each resource group you created.

 ![Congratulations](images/congratulations.png "Congratulations")